xpdAcq/xpdAcq/doc/quickstart.rst

 which loads the sample information and makes all the sample objects available in the current beamtime.

-updates and additions may be made by adding more samples to the excel file and rerunning ``import_sample()`` at any time during the experiment.
-No existing sample objects will be removed during this process, only new ones added, though existing samples will be updated (overwritten) by samples in the spreadsheet with the same name.
+Updates and additions may be made by editing existing sample information, and by adding more samples, in the excel file and rerunning ``import_sample()`` at any time during the experiment.
+The existing sample objects will be overwritten by this new sheet so we recommend to just edit existing or add new samples to the sheet but not to delete any.

 For more info :ref:`import_sample`.